xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-6.md

 </pre>
 </div>

 - Enabling SRv6: we need to globally enable SRv6 for EVPN under EVPN global configuration.
-This steps optionally includes specifying the SRv6 locator to be used for EVPN services.
+This step optionally includes specifying the SRv6 locator to be used for EVPN services.

 <div class="highlighter-rouge">
 <pre class="highlight">